 The purpose of the Grain Warehouse Program is to protect producers who deposit agriculture commodities in public storage and ensure the financial integrity of the industry.
-Warehouse regulation is intended to ensure that Warehouse Operators maintain the quantity and quality of grain stored for farmers and other depositors.
+Warehouse regulation is intended to ensure that Public Grain Warehouse Operators maintain the quantity and quality of grain stored for farmers and other depositors.

-The inspection program administers and enforces laws relating to grain storage and requires that any entity which stores grain for the public have either a TDA-or a USDA-issued license.
+The inspection program administers and enforces laws and regulations relating to grain storage and requires that any facility which stores grain for the public have either a TDA- or a USDA-issued license.
 This allows TDA to ensure that Texas producers have a safe and solvent warehouse for their commodities.